Great Central Railway (heritage railway): Loughborough Standard Locomotive Group

 No.70013 "Oliver Cromwell" is part of the national collection, owned by the National Railway Museum, and has been restored by both LSLG and the 5305 Locomotive Association.
-'Cromwell' is running on both the GCR and Network Rail.
+'Cromwell'.
 LSLG also have in their care a Directors Saloon, coach no. M999504, which is on loan from EWS.

 5305 Locomotive Association

 The 5305 Locomotive Association have a number of locomotives in their care, these are LMS Black Five No.45305 "Alderman A.E.
 Draper", SR King Arthur No.777 "Sir Lamiel", British Rail Class 33 D6535 "Hertfordshire Railtours", BR Standard 7 No.70013 "Oliver Cromwell", and British Rail Class 45 "Leicestershire And Derbyshire Yeomanry" Peak D123.

 Nos.777, D6535 and 70013 are all part of the National Collection and are owned by the National Railway Museum.
-No.777 emerged from a lengthy overhaul in British Railways green livery, under the BR number 30777 and has just been refinished in Southern Malachite Green with running number 777.

 Type One Locomotive Company

 A diesel group who own and care for Class 20 D8098, Class 31 D5380 and Class 47 D1705.

 Railway Vehicle Preservations Ltd

-Railway Vehicle Preservations Ltd, and their members, own the second largest collection of LNER coaches in preservation today.
+Railway Vehicle Preservations Ltd, and their members, own a collection of LNER coaches in preservation.
 These include the famous LNER Travelling Post Office set, two LNER Beavertail observation saloon (including one in its rebuilt condition), and a number of "Gresley" teak-panel passenger coaches.